canonical-labs/gcp-tools/README.md

 # Introduction

 The following sections assume you have signed up for google cloud.
 If you haven't done this step, please visit the [gcp signup page](https://cloud.google.com/).
 You can start for free.

 # GCP Setup Instructions

+You can run these instructions from your own terminal, or using the GCP shell.
+The GCP shell is accessed through your browser, from the GCP dashboard, as described below.

 1. Please [create a project](https://console.cloud.google.com/projectcreate)
   1. You'll use this project id for the commands in this directory